ssledz/ssledz.github.io/source/_posts/2019-03-10-option-monad-from-scratch.markdown

 intuition what `monad` is and be aware of the situations where it can be used to simplify the code and make it more readable.

-In this post we will focus on an `Option` monad which wraps value with a context aware of whether or not the value exists.
-We will start with a problem and solution not exactly suiting our needs and adapting `Option` monad we will try to fix this.
+In this post we will focus on an `Option` monad which wraps value in a context aware of whether or not the value exists.
+We will start with a problem and solution not exactly suiting our needs and by adapting `Option` monad we will try to fix this.

 ## Problem